felliott/isp-deploy/README.md

 }
 ```

-Click the "save" button, then go back to the experiment page, and click "start experiment".
-Note the experiment id in the url, this will be needed to configure ISP in the next step.
+Click the "Save" button, then go back to the experiment page, and click "Start Experiment Now".
+Note the experiment id in the url (it will be final part of the path), this will be needed to configure ISP in the next step.

 ### 6. Configure and run ISP:

 Set ISP configuration variables in `isp/.env`:

 * MANDATORY: set `EXPERIMENT_ID`: this should be the experiment id noted above.
-* MANDATORY: update `USE_UNRELEASED_TRANSLATIONS` to `true` if the environment is *not* production.
+* MANDATORY: update `USE_UNRELEASED_TRANSLATIONS` to `true` if the environment is staging (*not* production).
 * MANDATORY: set `JAMDB_URL` to point to jamdb instance.
 Default value is for local development.
-* OPTIONAL: set `SENTRY_DSN` to point to the experimenter sentry project.
+* OPTIONAL: set `SENTRY_DSN` to point to the ISP Sentry project.

 Then run:

 ```
+$ pushd isp
+$ git submodule init
+$ git submodule update
-$ pushd isp; docker build -t isp:develop .; popd;
+$ docker build -t isp:develop .
+$ popd
 $ docker-compose up -d isp  # starts the ISP service

 # check ISP logs to make sure it started correctly